Guide to Nurse Practitioner Continuing Education Resources (2022-2023) – Contact Hours & Units

 Barkley & Associates (B&A)

 Approved by AANP and the State of California as a CE provider, Barkley & Associates is the self-proclaimed best provider for nurse practitioner continuing education.
 B&A offers continuing education opportunities for acute care NPs, FNPs, adult primary care NPs, pediatric NPs, psychiatric mental health NPs, emergency NPs, and women’s health NPs.
-There are also CEs for NPs who prescribe controlled substances in all specialties and 45-hour advanced pharmacology courses as well.
+There are also CEs for NPs who prescribe controlled substances in all specialties and 45-hour advanced pharmacology courses.

 In addition to the individualized topics of study, B&A provides comprehensive courses of study for each NP specialty.
-While these are mostly for those looking for certification or renewal of certifications through examination, each of these courses of study does qualify students to receive a large number of CEs, including CEs in pharmacology.
+While these are primarily for those looking for certification or renewal of credentials through examination, each course of study qualifies students to receive a large number of CEs, including CEs in pharmacology.

 Fitzgerald Health Education Associates (FHEA) Continuing Education

 FHEA is accredited by AANP to provide NP continuing education and is another organization specifically dedicated to education for nurse practitioners.

-FHEA offers individualized CE in online, CD-based, and livestream formats to NPs in all specialties.
-FHEA’s clinical and career courses are topic-specific and include CE opportunities for NPs to learn about things like ADD and sleep medications, allergic urticaria diagnosis and management, chest pain evaluation, and fatty liver disease assessment and management.
+FHEA offers individualized CE in online, CD-based, and live stream formats to NPs in all specialties.
+In addition, FHEA’s clinical and career courses are topic-specific.
+They include CE opportunities for NPs to learn about things like ADD and sleep medications, allergic urticaria diagnosis and management, chest pain evaluation, and fatty liver disease assessment and management.
 FHEA also bundles topics into packages by specialty or topic to provide more CEs at lower prices.

 NetCE Continuing Education

-NetCE is accredited by ANCC to provide continuing education.
+ANCC accredits NetCE to provide continuing education.
 In addition to maintaining an active understanding of the continuing education requirement in each state, NetCE also provides comprehensive CE opportunities organized by state, territory, and outside of the U.S.